High performance volume ray casting: A branchless generalized Joseph projector: Results

-Table~\ref{tab:execution-times} lists the so evaluated run times as averages over 360 equidistant projection angles.
+Table~\ref{tab:execution-times} lists the so evaluated run times as averages over 360 equidistant projection angles for two GPU models.
 As a measure for GPU occupancy it further lists average memory access rates based on the total runtime and the amount of accessed voxels by each raytracing algorithm respectively.
-Although the latter is not strictly kown in the case of GJP$_{\mathrm{hwlin}}$ due to unkown implementation details within the GPU, it is reasonably assumed to be the same as for GJP$_{\mathrm{lin}}$.
+Although the latter is not strictly known in the case of GJP$_{\mathrm{hwlin}}$ due to unknown implementation details within the GPU, it is reasonably assumed to be the same as for GJP$_{\mathrm{lin}}$.